-In September 2016 my wife Stacey and I welcomed beautiful boy/girl twins into our family and it was the most wonderful day of our lives but was also a long time coming as we know so many other families have experienced.
-We knew it would be a long and expensive journey being a same sex couple, using donor sperm, and wanted to share our story to provide hope and encouragement to anyone in the same situation.
+In September 2016 my wife Stacey and I welcomed beautiful boy/girl twins into our family as two mums.
+It was the most wonderful day of our lives but was also a long time coming as we know so many other families have experienced.
+We knew it would be a long and expensive journey being a same sex couple, using donor sperm.
+We wanted to share our story to provide hope and encouragement to anyone in the same situation.

-2 years and 4 days earlier we started our journey.
+2 years and 4 days earlier we started our journey as two mums

 After 3 unsuccessful rounds of IUI we were moved onto IVF.

 Our lives revolved around doctors’ appointments, medications, injections, blood tests and internal examinations!
 With a really low egg count after more unsuccessful attempts we had to make the decision if we were going to continue trying to conceive with Stacey or if we would try with me.
 After a long and disappointing journey so far it was a really hard decision to make, especially for Stacey.
 But our brains (and bank!) told us to move on.
 And so it started again with tests and procedures to get the ball rolling.
 We were prepared again that if IUI was unsuccessful we would have to face the perils of IVF again.